MENU

 Ruth Meehan

-Ruth Meehan is a writer and director who has been producing award-winning work for both film and television in Ireland and Britain since 1998.
-She is a graduate of both Dublin City University (BA honors in Communications) and of the NFTS in Beaconsfield, UK (MA in Screenwriting) where her short film ‘Numb’ received a special…
+Ruth Meehan is a writer/director who has been creating multiple award-winning & nominated work for both film and television in Ireland and Britain since the early 2000’s.
+She is a graduate of the NFTS in London (MA in Screenwriting) where her short film Numb, received a special commendation at the Edinburgh Film Festival.
+Ruth’s first…

 Read More